Theatre (THEA)

 Typically Offered: Annually

-THEA 204 — Singing for the Broadway Stage Course count: 1
+THEA 204 — Singing for Broadway Stage 1 Course count: 1

 Students will develop an approach to learning and performing pieces from musical theatre with equal focus on musicianship, vocal technique, and physical interpretation.
 Students will be assigned both solo and ensemble pieces and the course will culminate in a public showing of the work.